honmetha/strapi-crash-course/README.md

 1. Intro & Setup
 1. Create a Strapi App
 1. Content Types & Endpoints
+   - Collection Types: More than one (Reviews, Blogs, etc.)
+   - Single Types: Homepage, About, etc.
+   - Component: Some fields that have the same on each one
 1. Permissions & Auth Requests
 1. Creating a React App
 1. Fetching Strapi Data